A Reconfiguration and Commentary on Revelation 1-3

 19 Those whom I love I rebuke and discipline.
 So be earnest and repent.

-Laodicea was a wealthy city, famous for its eye salve, but the worldly success of the Christians in the city made them blind to their spiritual shortcomings, it made them self-sufficient and not needing God.
+Laodicea was a wealthy city, famous for its eye salve, but the worldly success of the Christians in the city made them blind to their spiritual shortcomings, it made them self-sufficient and not needing God though they were spiritually poor.
 Laodicea had a gold exchange and was know for its black wool cloth, but Jesus instead wants the church to invest in building good character ("gold refined in fire") and righteousness ("white clothes").
 This letter is a call to all Christians to repent of an attitude of self-sufficiency that comes with worldly success and become spiritually wealthy instead by returning to the fellowship of Christ.

 Chapter 3 20 Here I am!
 I stand at the door and knock.
-If anyone hears my voice and opens the door, I will come in and eat with that person, and they with me.
+If anyone hears my voice and opens the door, I will come in and eat with it, and it with me.

 5.2.4 A Synthesis of the Promises to the Victorious